NOAA-RDHPCS/noaa-rdhpcs.github.io/source/software/x2go.rst

 ------------

 To use X2Go on an RDHPCS system, you must have an active SSH Connection with properly configured SSH tunnels.
+For configuration instructions, see :ref:`ssh-tunnel`.

 `Acquire
 <https://wiki.x2go.org/doku.php/download:start#the_client-side_of_x2go>`__ and